mustafaabudakk/DeepSpeech-Optuna/README.md

 You can change the value ranges in <b>hps_create_optimizer</b> as you wish.

+It is very important to choose train_batch_size and n_hidden correctly and change it in the file to avoid GPU issues.

 Some changes had to be made on checkpoint_dir in order to eliminate the errors encountered with the Optuna integration.
 In order to resolve these, you must enter the appropriate value for your machine in the <b>checkpoint_root_dir</b> variable in the <b>setup_dirs</b> method.

 <h3> <b>Note:</b> </h3> In this study, the <b>distributed Optuna - multi GPU</b> relationship was used and the codes were updated for this purpose but suitable for single and multiple.
 For this non-purpose use, <b>create_study</b> may be modified as needed.